 If you have any questions about the program, please contact the Head of Design, Fred M. Duer (email@example.com).

-If you have questions about the admission process, please contact Paury Flowers (TheaterMFA@temple.edu).
+To request more information or submit questions about the admissions process, please email Paury Flowers (TheaterMFA@temple.edu).

 Course of Study

 The completion of 60 credits is necessary for the MFA in Design.
 The degree can be completed over the course of three years excluding summers.
 Graduate assistantships are available.

 - History of Décor & History of Fashion

 - Lighting Design

 - The Job Market